- Sulfated alpha-L-fucan

-    - Lower blood pressure
+- Lower inflammation (swelling)

-    - Inhibit blood clotting
+- Prevent blood clots

 For Healthcare Professionals

-    Fucoidan is a sulfated polysaccharide found in the cell walls of many species of Brown seaweed.
-In vitro studies show that fucoidan has antitumor, antiangiogenic (2) (3) (4) (5) (6) (7), antiviral (15) (16), and immunomodulatory (17) effects.
-Fucoidan also exhibited neuroprotective (11) (12), radioprotective (13), and antiulcer (14) properties but human data are lacking.
+Fucoidan is a sulfated polysaccharide found in the cell walls of many species of brown seaweed.
+In vitro studies show that it has antitumor, antiangiogenic (2) (3) (4) (5) (6) (7), antiviral (15) (16), antiarthritic (18), and immunomodulatory (17) effects.
+Fucoidan also exhibited neuroprotective (11) (12), radioprotective (13), and antiulcer (14) properties.

 In animal models, fucoidan exerts anti-inflammatory effects to protect against various organ injuries (19) (20) (21) and improved inflammatory pathology of acute colitis (22).
 Although a high molecular weight fucoidan did not improve outcomes in mice following intracerebral hemorrhage, it is suggested that low-molecular-weight fucoidans have increased therapeutic potential and should be evaluated for this purpose (23).